 Propertarianism respects natural order in the sense that it tries to peacefully solve the ultimate problem of life, scarcity.
 Private property rights are necessary since there is no other peaceful way to solve conflicts over scarce resources.
 Each individual naturally wants to have property rights to his own body.
 It is only natural that he owns his own body and nobody else.
 Furthermore, it is natural that he can use his body to homestead unused land and other physical resources.
 Thereby he does not violate anybody else’s body or other physical resources.
 If he did not have the right to his homesteaded and produced resources then who would?
-Private property rights are natural and make peaceful interaction possible in the first place.
+To ask the question is to answer it.
+Private property rights are natural and logical.
+They make peaceful interaction possible in the first place.
 Even children and primitives seem to understand the homestead principle and consider it natural.

-Propertarian rules allow only Pareto superior moves, i.e. on the one hand only actions that do not physically hurt the property of others (homesteading, producing, consuming) and on the other hand interactions where both expect to benefit by entering into a mutually agreed upon contract concerning transfers of property titles (contracting).
+Propertarian rules allow only Pareto superior moves.
+In other words they allow two types of actions: They allow actions that do not physically hurt the property of others (homesteading, producing, consuming).
+They also allow interactions where both expect to benefit by entering into a mutually agreed upon contract concerning transfers of property titles (contracting).
 Propertarian society is peaceful since all interaction is ex ante mutually beneficial without hurting anyone physically.

 Propertarianism is axiomatic

-Rothbard was philosophically an Aristotelian and therefore emphasized that propertarianism is ethical because it is natural practically almost self-evident.
+Rothbard was philosophically an Aristotelian and therefore emphasized that this natural and almost self-evident nature of propertarianism makes it ethical.
 His student Hans-Hermann Hoppe agrees but is more of a Kantian and therefore developed argumentation ethics that emphasizes the logically self-evident and axiomatic nature of propertarianism.

 Basic preconditions of propertarianism